 In the 2017-18 flu season, 80,000 patients died, including 186 children.
 In the 2018-19 flu season, over 61,000 people died.
 Grandparents, babies, moms, dads… so many lives needlessly lost.
 Statistically speaking, you should absolutely get your flu shot.

 PS – Please don’t use this as reason not to vaccinate for measles or other vaccine-preventable diseases.
 Vaccination is the reason we don’t have the number of deaths from these illnesses that we used to have.
 Indeed, we are now getting a glimpse of what life is like when we DON’T have a vaccine against deadly disease.
 We are seeing what this can do to the health and wealth of both individuals and communities.
+And, during the pandemic, we saw routine immunization rates, for things like measles, drop up to 40% across our state.
+And measles requires up to 95% of the population to be immune to keep this deadly disease from returning.
 Now is not the time to get lax about vaccinating.

-We are living the stark reality of what life is like without vaccines.
+We are living the stark reality of what life is like when people don’t immunize.
 We HAVE a vaccine for the flu.
-Let’s use it!
+We HAVE a vaccine for COVID.
+Let’s use them!
 Image adapted from Pixabay.

 Fact #2: There is NO mercury in individual flu vaccines